-AWA responds to Spray Lake Sawmills’ application for Forest Stewardship Council certification for “sustainable” management of the forests in its Forest Management Agreement (FMA) area in Kananaskis and the Ghost.
+In December, AWA responds to Spray Lake Sawmills’ application for Forest Stewardship Council certification for “sustainable” management of the forests in its Forest Management Agreement (FMA) area in Kananaskis and the Ghost.
 “While AWA believes that SLS’s interest in receiving certification for their forestry operations is significant and desirable, we also believe their current standards of forestry operations are inadequate to qualify them for FSC certification.”
 Considerable improvements will be needed before management of these forests can be considered to be “sustainable.”

-The Court of Appeal of Alberta release a decision that allows the Ĩyãħé Nakoda, the Big Loop and Pekisko groups to appeal the Energy Resource Conservation Board (ERCB) approval of Suncor’s Sullivan application.
+In November, the Court of Appeal of Alberta release a decision that allows the Ĩyãħé Nakoda, the Big Loop and Pekisko groups to appeal the Energy Resource Conservation Board (ERCB) approval of Suncor’s Sullivan application.

 The Appeal Court’s decision allows the groups to appeal the ERCB approval, based on the question “Did the Board err in law by failing to characterize the Eden Valley Reserve as an urban centre?”
 Oil and gas facilities are required to be set back a certain distance from existing residencies and “urban centres.”
 But although the Eden Valley Reserve, according to lawyer Doug Rae, has 99 residencies and 650 residents, ERCB still did not consider it to be an “urban centre”.

-Energy Resource Conservation Board (ERCB) releases Decision 2010-022, which approves Petro Canada’s (now Suncor’s) 2008 application to drill 11 sour gas wells and 37 km of pipeline in southern Kananaskis Country.
+In June, Energy Resource Conservation Board (ERCB) releases Decision 2010-022, which approves Petro Canada’s (now Suncor’s) 2008 application to drill 11 sour gas wells and 37 km of pipeline in southern Kananaskis Country.
 The decision dismisses all of the concerns of local landowners, Indigenous Peoples and environmentalists about the proposals.

 AWA recognizes the ERCB decision as “business as usual.”
 A June 10 news release stresses: “The province’s much-trumpeted Land-Use Framework… recognized that there is a pressing need to change the way that multiple activities on the landscape are planned in Alberta.
 By concentrating on this one application and ignoring all of the other activities taking place on the same landscape, this decision undermines everything the government’s new planning process is trying to achieve.”

-ERCB temporarily suspends approval of all sour gas applications in the province, including Petro Canada’s Sullivan application.
+In November, ERCB temporarily suspends approval of all sour gas applications in the province, including Petro Canada’s Sullivan application.

-Imperial Oil withdraws an application to drill three sour gas wells near Quirk Creek.
+In October, Imperial Oil withdraws an application to drill three sour gas wells near Quirk Creek.
 “Due to soft market conditions in North America, this proposed project is not economic under foreseeable market conditions.

-The Sullivan Hearing proceeds.
+In February, the Sullivan Hearing proceeds.
 AWA is denied intervener status, but takes part as an “interested party.”

 Spray Lake Sawmills (SLS) releases a draft Detailed Forest Management Plan for its Forest Management Agreement (FMA) covering 337,448 hectares, including approximately 46% of Kananaskis Country and land in the Ghost-Waiparous region.
 The draft plans raise considerable public opposition, particularly from residents in the Bragg Creek region.
 Liberal MLA, David Swann receives 800 letters of concern.